mcclaskiem/Swig-Express-Boilerplate/README.md

 ###Production:
 1. If using a cloud deployment service a port will be dynamically assigned by them via the `bin/www` start-up script.
-2. For Ubuntu installations use `npm start` for your staging environment to start the node server.
+2. For Ubuntu installations use `npm start` for your production environment to start the node server.
 (Be mindful of multiple instances of this boilerplate on the same server as the port will clash).